 Mids – Lower-midrange sounds very linear and clean, helping instruments in the spectrum cut out nicely.
 Lower mids are more neutral with Switch 2 in OFF position and fuller with Switch 2 ON.
 If you like slightly fuller note definition in your signature and feel that the stock signature sounds slightly lighter, flipping switch 2 up will make the mids meatier along with making VG4 slightly warmer overall.
 Upper-midrange has good definition with nice natural instrument tonality and timbre, much nicer than most multi-BA IEMs I have tested and reviewed in its range.
 Switch 1 gives upper mids a bit more definition.
 You can use this switch as per your liking of upper mids presence/definition, though the effect is more subtle than you’d expect yet effective enough in the overall picture in some songs.
 VG4’s upper mids are well tuned with good amount of gain which helps keep everything comfortable even if you want to have some spirited fun listening at slightly louder volumes but it’s certainly not from Harman school of tuning where upper mids are generally more forward and present.
 In general, VG4 has them less peaky compared to something like TSMR-3Pro or even DM7.
 Even though DM7’s upper mids don’t feel peaky or intense to me, VG4 surely feels easier, more balanced and natural.

 Treble – VG4’s treble allows it to have good clarity, details and definition without it ever becoming intrusive.
 It is nice and smooth yet resolving and detailed.
 Acoustic instruments have very good presence and natural attack owing to VG4’s lower treble tuning while never sounding jangly or piercy.
 The finger picked acoustic in John Mayer’s ‘Why Georgia’ has really good body and nice natural treble character without ever sounding too sparkly even when it is strummed.
 In fact, I like its lower-treble tuning most amongst its competing IEMs.
 Drum shells have good stick attack and cymbals have good presence without them sounding washy or splashy.
-The treble is certainly not the kind which adds extra sparkle or sheen to instruments or the overall signature.
+The treble is certainly not the kind which adds extra artificial sparkle or sheen to instruments or the overall signature.
 It’s the kind which makes most instruments sound natural in their true character and in turn makes for an easy and comfortable listen even at louder volumes without sacrificing on clarity or details.
 It retains that character even at lower volume levels.
-Of course, you cannot expect 64 Audio’s tia driver quality of upper treble here but VG4 certainly does well for its asking price.
-If I really have to nitpick, the treble head in me would’ve liked a bit more air but I really do not mind the stock tuning at all and I’m guessing most people will find the stock treble tuning good.
+Of course, you cannot expect 64 Audio’s tia driver kind of upper treble quality and extension here but VG4 does fairly well for its asking price.
+If I really have to nitpick, I would’ve liked upper treble air a bit more but the stock tuning is quite good on its own for its price.

 Soundstage, Imaging and Separation.